usbong/calc/README.md

 # Browser-based Calculator App

-Can you make use of your knowledge of HTML5 and Javascript to create a simple calculator app that runs on web browers?
+Can you make use of your knowledge of HTML5 and Javascript to create a simple calculator app that runs on web browers?<br/>

-This is what I've been able to accomplish in four weeks using my available free time.<br/>
 <br/>
 http://store.usbong.ph/server/calc/calc.html